-Meet the Chairs: Julie Parent and Ryan Barr
++ Meet the Chairs: Ryan Barr and Stephen Rooker

 The Athletic Affairs Committee is responsible for addressing the views and concerns of students regarding athletics at the University, including recreational and amateur athletics as well as varsity athletics.